OpenLiberty/openliberty.io/LOCAL_DEVELOPMENT_SETUP.md

 # Setting up environment for writing DRAFT blog posts
+Also can be used to setup a local development environment when making changes to openliberty.io

 ## You will need the following tools installed on your system
 - ruby